plutomi/plutomi/README.md

 > Credentials for all datasources are `admin` and `password`.

-Then, simply copy the `.env.example` file to `.env` and execute the `run.sh` script which will run migrations for MySQL (using the `migrator` service) and start the API, Web, and Consumer services.
+Then, simply copy the `.env.example` file to `.env` and execute the `run.sh` script which will run migrations for MySQL (using the `migrator` service) and start the API and Web services, along with the kafka consumers.

 ```bash
 $ cp .env.example .env